-It should also be emphasized that, under the terms of the Anti-corruption Policy of the Company approved by its Board of Directors, donations to non-profit institutions requested by public official shall only be authorized by the compliance area if, in addition to observing the requirements above, they are (i) not executed as part of an exchange of favors with a public official, (ii) not paid in cash; (iii) not paid to a private account or individual or a for-profit organization; (iv) not equivalent to political contribution, and (v) transparent with regard to the receptor's identity, the amount involved and the intended purpose.
+It should also be emphasized that, under the terms of the Anti-corruption Policy of the Company approved by its Board of Directors, donations to non-profit institutions requested by public official shall only be authorized by the compliance area if, in addition to observing the requirements above, they are (i) not executed as part of an exchange of favors with a public official, (ii) not paid in cash; (iii) not paid to a private account or individual or a forprofit organization; (iv) not equivalent to political contribution, and (v) transparent with regard to the receptor's identity, the amount involved and the intended purpose.

-Regarding political contributions, in Brazil, contributions from legal entities to political parties and election campaigns are not permitted, about which the Federal Supreme Court enacted a decision in the Direct Action for the Declaration of Unconstitutionality (ADI) 4650.
-In countries in which they are permitted, any contribution, direct or indirect, made by the Company to any political party, campaign committee or candidate to a public office may only be made by means of previous approval by the Board of Directors of the Company.
+Regarding political contributions, in Brazil, contributions from legal entities to political parties and election campaigns are not permitted, according to the Federal Supreme Court decision in the Direct Action for the Declaration of Unconstitutionality (ADI) No. 4650.
+As from December 21, 2020, by a decision of the Board of Directors, the Company and its subsidiaries are prohibited from making political contributions of any nature, even in countries or regions where such contributions are permitted by local law, as well as the members of the Board of Executive Officers and employees of the Corporate Relations Area of the Company and its subsidiaries, may not make political contributions of a personal nature, either directly or through third parties.

-Thus, the employees who opt for, personally making donations and/or contributions to political parties and election campaigns, shall bear all related costs and expenses.
+Subject to the above, if any Company employee opt for, personally making donations and/or contributions to political parties and election campaigns, he/she must bear all related costs and expenses.
 No reimbursement related to such costs and expenses may be requested or made by the Company.